krontech/chronos-cam-app/doc/testing/BASIC.md

     * The H.264 profile dropdown menu should be disabled, with a value of "High"
     * The H.264 level dropwdown menu should be disabled, with a value of "Level 51"
     * The filename text field should be empty.
-    * The storage location should display "No storage devices detected"
+    * The storage location should be greyed out and display "No storage devices detected"
     * The "Settings" and "Close" buttons on the playback window should become inactive.
 6. Insert a USB memory stick into the eSATA/USB combo port.
     * Within approximately 15 seconds, the save location should switch to show "/media/sda1 (Filesystem Name)"